Results & Photos

 Does every team member

-No. So long as the 16 legs are completed, you are free to divvy up them among teammates any way you like.
+No. So long as all legs are completed, you are free to divvy up them among teammates any way you like.
+The exception is Stage 10, which all team members complete together.

 Can I run the race solo?